pulibrary/command_line_curriculum/sec2/files_and_directory.md

 #### cd: Change Directory

+On login, you are usually in the home directory, which is represented by ~.
+It is similar to the user directories under C:\Users on Windows.
+Hence, you will probably need to go elsewhere.
+Here’s a list of common directories on Linux systems that are of

+`/etc` System configuration files (often pronounced slash-et-see if someone is instructing you what to do over the phone)

+`/var` Installed software generally writes here by default

+`/var/log` Log files

+`/proc` Real-time system information -- similar to Windows Management Instrumentation (WMI) but easier ;-)

+`/tmp` Temporary files that are wiped by a reboot

 The `cd` command changes the current directory where you are located.
 It uses the format

 ```bash
 cd directoryname